broliver18/Tagging/README.md

 - App will prevent playlist from being created if a playlist with that name already exists (case-sensitive)
 - 'Select All' button selects only the tracks that are displayed - once pressed, 'Deselect All' button will become available in its place
 - Responsive - works well with desktop, tablet or mobile
+- *CAUTION* - If existing playlist contains duplicate tracks, editing that playlist will not function as expected

 ## How to Use
 1. Download zip file of repo